samtron1412/docs/tech/it/dev/test/testing.md

       calls.
     + Mocks and Stubs might not catch all behavior changes of dependency class/systems in the future.

+## Test Driven Development (TDD)

+## Behavior Driven Development (BDD)

+A .feature file is a plain-text file using the Gherkin language that describes a software feature's behavior in a human-readable format, specifying preconditions, actions, and expected outcomes for automated testing.
+Used in Behavior-Driven Development (BDD) frameworks like Cucumber, it outlines test scenarios that serve as executable specifications and documentation for the application's functionality.

 # 2. Test organization